 - Tax Calculation – it calculates taxes based on the order and customer location.

-- Shipping Integration – it allows the platform to integrate with shipping services like UPS, FedEx, etc.
+- Shipping Integration – it allows the enterprise eCommerce platform to integrate with shipping services like UPS, FedEx, etc.

 - Analytics – it provides statistical data of website traffic, customer behavior, and conversions.

 Benefits of Enterprise eCommerce Solutions

 While searching for a platform to build an enterprise site, check that it allows for the following:

 - Scalability: Enterprise eCommerce software can handle high traffic and large volumes of transactions.

 - Customization: It allows businesses to create customized eCommerce enterprise solutions that cater to their specific requirements.

 - Integration: eCommerce enterprise software can seamlessly integrate with other systems, such as accounting software, inventory management, and financial systems.

 - Omnichannel support: A good enterprise software platform will allow businesses to sell products across various channels, such as social media, marketplaces, and mobile platforms.

 - Analytics and Reporting: Enterprise eCommerce solutions include advanced analytics and reporting features, which can help businesses track sales, monitor consumer behavior, and analyze marketing campaigns.